-Now that you have formed your Limited for should take the following actions:
+Now that you have formed your limited company for should take the following actions:

 - Bank Account – Every company needs to have its own bank account.
 To open and company bank account you will need to take the company incorporation certificate into the bank.
 Please ensure that you pay the company for your share capital once this is opened.